atmughrabi/AccelGraph/README.md

 ### Initial compilation for the Graph framework with gem5-aladdin

-* NOTE: You need gem4-aladdin environment set up on you machine.
+* NOTE: You need gem4-aladdin environment setup on your machine.
 * Please refer to [(gem5-aladdin)](https://github.com/harvard-acc/gem5-aladdin)

 1. From the root directory go to the graph benchmark directory: